-Research all over the world carried out across many different industry sectors, ages, genders, races and cultures consistently indicates that people are primarily not motivated by how much they get paid.
+How to find great staff (and keep them): Research all over the world carried out across many different industry sectors, ages, genders, races and cultures consistently indicates that people are primarily not motivated by how much they get paid.

 The most important factors that determine how happy an employee is in her job and how effective and productive she is in it are:

 - Does she feel she has the opportunity to do what she does best, every day?

 - Does she feel she is given plenty of opportunity to get even better in her areas of strength?

 - Does she know what is expected of her at work, every day?

 - Does her immediate supervisor have regular, structured, meaningful interaction with her that incorporates constructive feedback and acknowledgement?

 Other research into management styles and developments in the field of “positive psychology” indicate that people develop certain distinct, innate talents, early in life.
 These talents become strengths as they grow older and more experienced.
 Other areas don’t develop as talents and because of that they don’t ever become strengths.
 No matter how much training and practicing you do in those areas, the best you can ever hope for is that you learn some skills, and learn to “get by”.

 Small business owners need to find great staff